Sourcerer: Sample-based Maximum Entropy Source Distribution Estimation: Related Work

 \paragraph{Simulation-Based Inference} The use of variational surrogates of the likelihood of a simulator with intractable likelihood is known as \textit{Neural Likelihood Estimation} in the simulation-based inference (SBI) literature \citep{Wood2010likelihoodestimation, Papamakarios2018SequentialNL, Lueckmann2019SNLE, Cranmer2019SBI}.
 In neural posterior estimation \citep{Papamakarios2016SNPEA,Lueckmann2017SNPEB,Greenberg2019SNPEC}, an \textit{amortized} posterior density estimate is learned, which can be applied to evaluate the posterior of a single observation $x_{i}\in\mathcal{D}$, if a prior distribution $p(\theta)$ is already known.
 An intuitive but incorrect approach to source distribution estimation would be to take the \textit{average posterior} distribution over the observations $\mathcal{D}$,

-However, the average posterior does not always (and typically does not) converge to a source distribution in the infinite data limit, as shown for simple examples in Appendix~\ref{app:proofs}.
+The average posterior does not always (and typically does not) converge to a source distribution in the infinite data limit, as shown for simple examples in Appendix~\ref{app_sec:avg_post}.
+Intuitively, the average posterior becomes a worse approximation of a source distribution for simulators that have broader likelihoods.
 Instead, SBI can be seen as a downstream task of source distribution estimation; once a prior has been learned from the dataset of observations with source estimation, the posterior can be estimated for each new observation individually.

-\paragraph{Generalized Bayesian Inference} Another related field is Generalized Bayesian Inference (GBI) \citep{Bissiri2016GBI, Matsubara2022GBIMissspec}.
-Central to GBI is that in many inference applications, the exact Bayesian posterior distribution is not necessarily of interest, if one can find a distribution which can reproduce observations with high fidelity with respect to different distance metrics that can be chosen to target different features of the data .
+\paragraph{Generalized Bayesian Inference} Another field related to source estimation is Generalized Bayesian Inference (GBI) \citep{Bissiri2016GBI, Matsubara2022GBIMissspec, knoblauch2022optimization}.
+GBI performs distance-based inference, as opposed to targeting the exact Bayesian posterior.
+Similarly to our work, the distance function used in GBI can be arbitrarily chosen for different tasks.
+However, GBI is used for single-parameter inference tasks, as opposed to the source distribution estimation task considered in this work.
 Similarly, Bayesian non-parametric methods \citep{Orbanz2010Nonparametric, Lyddon2017NonparametericLearning, Dellaporta2022MMDPosteriorBootstrap} learn a posterior directly on the data space which can then be used to sample from a posterior distribution over the parameter space.